 REQUIREMENTS FOR THE SCHOOL OF COMPUTER, MATHEMATICAL AND NATURAL SCIENCES AND THE ACTUARIAL SCIENCE PROGRAM

-In addition to meeting the requirements of the University, in General Education and in the major, in order to qualify for graduation
+In addition to meeting the requirements of the University, in General Education and in the major, in order to qualify for graduation students must:

-v students must pass the Senior Departmental Comprehensive
+- Pass the Senior Departmental Comprehensive Exam

-v students must have earned a cumulative average of 2.0 or better and a major average of 2.5 or better, with no outstanding grades below "C" in the major (which includes all courses required for the major and required supporting courses)
+- Earn a cumulative average of 2.0 or better and a major average of 2.5 or better, with no outstanding grades below "C" in the major (which includes all courses required for the major and required supporting courses)

-v students must have completed all Validation by Educational Experience (VEE) requirements for Applied Statistical Methods, Corporate Finance and Economics
+- Complete all Validation by Educational Experience (VEE) requirements for Applied Statistical Methods, Corporate Finance and Economics

 Upon successful completion of this four-year program, the student is awarded the B.S.
 Degree in Actuarial Science/ Mathematics (with concentration in Actuarial Science) by Morgan State University.